 Doctors will suspect meningitis from your child's symptoms.
 To know for sure, doctors may do:

-A spinal tap (doctors use a needle to get a sample of spinal fluid from around the spinal cord in the child’s lower back)
+A spinal tap (lumbar puncture) where a doctor uses a needle to get a sample of spinal fluid from around the spinal cord

 If your child has bacterial meningitis, doctors will give:

 If your child has certain kinds of viral meningitis, doctors may give anti-viral drugs.
 Usually, your child will just be given medicine for pain and fever, such as ibuprofen.